 Exercise Exercise

-Most patients can resume physical activity within a few days of their PCI, and cardiac rehabilitation may commence within 2 weeks, unless obvious problems are evident.
+Most patients can resume physical activity within a few days of percutaneous coronary intervention (PCI), and cardiac rehabilitation may commence within 2 weeks, unless obvious problems are evident.

 When prescribing exercise to patients following PCI, the following should be considered: